“Move Over Month” in Florida

 The Florida Department of Highway Safety and Motor Vehicles (DHSMV) is reminding motorists the importance of “Move Over” laws.
 The law states that motorists must move over one lane for emergency or service vehicles that are stopped alongside the highway.
 The DHSMV is bringing awareness to the law by designating January as “Move Over Month.”
+If you or a loved one has already been in an accident then its important you contact the skilled auto attorneys at Michael T. Gibson.

 Each year, ‘move over’ violations result in more than 100 crashes on Florida Highways.
 Violating the Move Over laws can be dangerous to the motorist and public servants, including law enforcement and first responders and any other motorists who are stopped alongside the road.